 Plow Yoga Pose:

 Oftentimes, Plow yoga pose is completed near the end of a yoga routine.
-However, is maintains to be classified an intermediate level asana.
-Like it's name has multiple variations (plow or plough), it's an asana popular for it's ability to calm the mind and body, providing a sense of deep rejuvenation, for both.
+However, it maintains a classification of an intermediate level asana.
+Like it’s name has multiple variations (plow or plough), it’s an asana popular for it’s ability to calm the mind and body, or providing a sense of deep rejuvenation, for both.

 Name: Plow (Plough) Pose

 - Firstly, begin by lying on the floor or a yoga mat.
 Your arms should be positioned to the sides of your body.
 The elbows should be tucked close to your sides.
 The palms of your hands resting downward on the mat.